HODIE (Roman Calendar): pridie Idus Iulias, the day before the Ides of July.

 MYTHS and LEGENDS: The art image for today's legend shows Oedipus at Colonus; you can also see the legends for the current week listed together here.

 TODAY'S MOTTOES and PROVERBS:

-BREVISSIMA: The distich poster for today is Fatum Venturum.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Vera Vivendi Ratio.
+Click here for a full-sized view.

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Avarus et Poma Marcescentia, a wonderful story about a miser and his apple orchard (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Simius et Circulator, a saying about a credulous monkey (this fable has a vocabulary list).

 GreekLOLz - and Latin and English, too.
 Below is one of my GreekLOLz; for the individual Greek, Latin and English versions of the graphic, see the blog post: Ἕμπροσθεν κρημνὸς, ὄπισθεν λύκοι.
 A fronte praecipitium, a tergo lupi.
 A cliff ahead, wolves behind.